yeri918/escape_ufo/README.md

 A dynamic struct array scoreboard is needed to display/sort the final scores of the user.
 Initially, the array will be assigned very largely (about a thousand or even more), but it will be altered to the number of lines of text file scoreboard.txt (which would be explained later).

-Dynamic struct array inventory will also be created to save all the objects that the user keeps during the gameplay.
-Since it is unknown how many items the user will keep, the array is initially sized zero, and later expanded depending on the number of items.
-The struct will include two string values: an item name and an item description.

 ## 4. File Input/Output

 Two files needed: **autosave.txt**, **scoreboard.txt**